dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 7. Given Send to PACS executed, when PACS acknowledgment received, then system stores final report payload locally atomically (header+findings+conclusion with metadata) or reports failure with reason.
 8. Given the user adds a GetTextOCR operation to a procedure with an element target, then on run the system attempts OCR inside the element bounds and returns extracted text (or explicit reason markers when engine unavailable / empty).
 9. Given the user invokes new PACS methods (Get current patient number / Get current study date time) in procedures, then values derived from banner (digits cluster / date pattern) are returned when present.
+10. **Given user adds new phrases via phrase extractor or phrase manager, when user types prefix of new phrase in editor, then completion popup shows new phrases immediately without restart.**
+11. **Given completion popup is open and user presses Down/Up keys, then selection changes to next/previous item respectively.**
+12. **Given user clicks "Extract Phrases" button, when phrase extraction window opens, then all services are properly injected and phrase saving works without errors.**
+13. **Given completion popup with multiple items is displayed and user presses Down key repeatedly, then selection moves through all items sequentially without skipping or stopping.**
+14. **Given completion popup selection guard is active, when legitimate keyboard navigation occurs, then selection changes are preserved without being cleared by the guard mechanism.**
+15. **Given multiple SelectionChanged events fire from a single keyboard navigation action, when selection is added via Down/Up keys, then the selection is preserved and not immediately cleared by subsequent events.**
+16. **Given completion popup is displayed with 3 items and user has not yet navigated, when user presses Down key for the first time, then selection moves to first item (index 0), and subsequent Down keys navigate normally through remaining items.**

 ### Edge Cases
 - What happens when studyname mapping window is closed without selection? → [NEEDS CLARIFICATION: fallback behavior – skip, force retry, or mark as unmapped?]